hadenlabs/action-confluence-sync/docs/index.md

-# Welcome to action-docker-template documentation
+# Welcome to action-confluence-sync documentation